The VoicePrivacy 2020 Challenge: Results and findings: Results

-Results in Figure~\ref{fig:deid-vd} also show that different systems lead to differences in voice distinctiveness for different genders.
-In particular, systems \textbf{S2, S2c1} preserve distinctiveness better for female speakers than for male speakers, whereas system \textbf{A2} better preserves distinctiveness for male speakers.
+The results in Figure~\ref{fig:deid-vd} also show that different systems lead to differences in voice distinctiveness for different genders.
+In particular, systems \textbf{S2} and \textbf{S2c1} better preserve distinctiveness for female speakers, while system \textbf{A2} better preserves distinctiveness for male speakers.